Here’s how to choose the balance transfer credit card that’s best for you.

 This is one of those stipulations that is buried in the fine print: You can lose that great 0% intro APR if you pay late even once.
 To avoid this, apply for a card that doesn’t charge a penalty rate for late payments or set up automatic payments so you’ll never pay late.

-Using the card for purchases
+4. Avoid using the card for purchases.

+Don’t confuse your cash advance APR with your balance transfer APR.
 Most cards won’t give you the same attractive 0% interest rate on cash advances.
 In fact, the APR on cash advances can actually be very high.
 Before taking out a cash advance, check out your card’s terms and conditions carefully.